-Gary Butcher: On-the-run Boston prisoner charged
+Gary Butcher: Open prison inmate charged with escape

 - Published

-A prisoner who went missing from an open prison in Lincolnshire has been charged after handing himself in to officers.
+A prisoner who went missing from an open prison for three days has been charged with escaping lawful custody.

-Gary Butcher, 55, was reported missing from HMP North Sea Camp in Boston in the early hours of 31 May, sparking a police appeal to find him.
+Gary Butcher, 55, who is serving a life sentence for aggravated burglary, was reported missing from HMP North Sea Camp in the early hours of 31 May.

-He handed himself in to police in Derbyshire on Friday and has since been charged with escape of lawful custody.
+Lincolnshire Police, which had appealed to locate him, said he handed himself in to colleagues in Derbyshire on Friday and had since been charged.

-Butcher is due to appear before South Derbyshire Magistrates' Court later.
+He is due to appear before South Derbyshire Magistrates' Court later.

-Police said he would then be returned to a closed condition prison.

 A 56-year-old man was arrested on suspicion of assisting an offender in connection with the incident and remains in police custody.